supernoodled/libxenon/README.md

 - type sudo nano ~/.bashrc and add the line
 - export DEVKITXENON="/usr/local/xenon"

-- then CTRL+X and press Y to save.
+- then CTRL+X, press Y, then press enter to save.